 Meanwhile after a night of clubbing, a young woman, Kelsie Laszlo, gathers a group of friends around her to go for breakfast at the Moonstruck Diner.
 Kelsie (Mob) has the innate ability to draw people together and to control the emotions of that crowd.
 Kelsie notices Ethan in the diner, but she doesn't know who he is.
 She also notices a black car driving past the diner several times.
 When the car returns once more Kelsie is horrified to see her father in the back of the car.
 Kelsie understands what is happening in the bank and using her usual abilities, attempts to keep all those inside, calm.
 This succeeds until the shootout.
 She is relieved to see that her father has survived but also notes that the boy from the diner is escorted out by police and taken for questioning.

 For Ethan, his troubles are only beginning.
 He is taken to the Central Cambria Police Department and is questioned by Detective Fuentes and King who suspect Ethan may have been part of the robbery.
 King asks Ethan if he has ever met Jerry Laszlo.
-Ethan denies knowing Laszlo they tell him that the girl next to him in the bank, Sonia Stoller told them that he talked to the him.
+When Ethan denies knowing Laszlo, they tell him that the girl next to him in the bank, Sonia Stoller told them that he talked to the Laszlo.
 She also shot a video of the robbery in progress.
 The video clearly shows Ethan talking to Jerry like he knows him and mentioning a girl named Kelsie.
 When they ask what is in the duffel bag, Ethan decides it's time to give them the number of his "lawyer".
 That lawyer happens to be Nataniel Saldana (Nate), also a person with an unusual ability - to focus the energy of a group onto a single goal.
-Nate who goes by the pseudonym of Bellwether, is the unofficial head of the Zeros and is often referred to by the other Zeroes as "Glorious Leader".
-He also happens not to be Ethan's friend anymore like the other Zeros because of what the "voice" spewed out during a meeting over a year ago.
+Nate who goes by the pseudonym of Bellwether, is the unofficial head of the Zeroes and is often referred to by the other Zeroes as "Glorious Leader".
+Unlike the other Zeroes Nate is no longer Ethan's friend because of what the "voice" spewed out during a meeting over a year ago.

 At this point the narrative moves to Flicker whose real name is Riley.
 Flicker is blind but can see by entering the vision of the people around her.
 This gives her a unique perspective on what's happening around her.
 Her twin sister, Lily, often reads to Flicker or tells her stories which help Flicker understand life.
 Flicker is in therapy because her extremely well educated parents are struggling to discover why she stopped reading braille and is basically illiterate.
 They don't know that she can see through other people's eyes.
 After her session, Flicker gets a message from Nate who tells her that Scam has contacted him asking for help and the he will contact the others.